RajanPatel97/HealthPak/README.md

 ## Product Overview
 Detects air quality characteristics such as humidity, air velocity and air tempreture.
 Relays this information and turns on/off dehumidifier, detect if your house is drafty

-IN BOLD OR

-Recorder, blow into it and it makes sounds and stuff

 ## Instructions
 1. Turn on
 2. ????